 - Some time ago, a relatively interesting phenomenon appeared under the name of “EPIC”.
 Initially, it appeared very promising.
 This technology involves siliconizing fibres.
 The result is very windproof, with an excellent water column; theoretically, the breathability of the material is also much better than for typical membrane products.
 So the approach actually seems to be on the right track.
 However, there appear to be problems, because for some reason these products keep appearing and disappearing.

 - Another new technology is also on the rise, which we’ve been testing for some time with excellent results.
 This involves a finely woven fabric made from a long staple, soft weave cotton.
 With a water column of around 7000mm, the fabric is relatively waterproof and windproof but has a level of breathability comparable to that of normal, non-membrane fabrics.

-One exciting aspect about the latter technology is that it was first discovered in Britain during the 1930s, where it was given the name “Ventile”.
+One exciting aspect about the first mentioned technology is that it was first discovered in Britain during the 1930s, where it was given the name “Ventile”.